brdweb/bills-bills-bills/docs/self-hosted.md

 }
 ```

-## Creating Additional Users
+## Inviting Users

-In self-hosted mode with registration disabled, create users via the admin panel:
+In self-hosted mode, invite users via email through the admin panel:

 1. Log in as admin
 2. Click the "Admin" button in the header
 3. Navigate to "Users" tab
-4. Click "Add User"
+4. Click "Invite User"

-New users will be prompted to change their password on first login.
+5. Enter the user's email address
+6. Select their role (User or Admin)
+7. Select which Bill Groups they should access
+8. Click "Send Invitation"

+The invited user will receive an email with a link to create their account.
+They'll set their own username and password.

+**Note:** Email invitations require Resend to be configured (see environment variables above).
+Without email configuration, invitations will be created but the email won't be sent.

 ## Backup and Restore